Dogs, cats & chocolate

-Cats and dogs are both at risk of chocolate poisoning, however, there have been more reported cases of dogs being affected since dogs typically will eat just about anything.
-Smaller pets face much greater risk of chocolate toxicity than large breed dogs because it only takes a small amount of chocolate to affect them.
-While three ounces of milk chocolate can cause vomiting and diarrhea in a 20-pound dog, it takes about eleven ounces to cause the same effects in an 80-pound dog1.
+Cats and dogs are both at risk of chocolate poisoning.
+However, there are more reported cases of dogs being affected since dogs typically eat just about anything.
+Smaller pets face much greater risk of chocolate toxicity than large breed dogs because it only takes a small amount of chocolate to negatively affect them.
+While 3 ounces of milk chocolate can cause vomiting and diarrhea in a 20-pound dog, it takes about 11 ounces to cause the same effects in an 80-pound dog.1

 What makes chocolate poisonous?

 Chocolate and cocoa contain caffeine and a naturally occurring stimulant called theobromine which are both toxic to dogs and cats.